 Seven years ago.
 I was diagnosed with metastatic Neuroendocrine Cancer – 26th July 2010.
 Until I arrived at my 5th anniversary, I hadn’t thought much about how (or if) I should mark these occasions.
 I never thought I would dwell on such things as ‘Cancerversaries‘ but I now totally get why many patients and survivors do.

 There are various types of ‘Cancerversary‘ that for some, could trigger a mix or range of emotions including gratitude, relief and fear of cancer recurrence or growth.
 These milestones could be the date of a cancer diagnosis, the end of a particular type of treatment (anniversary of surgery etc) or a period since no signs or symptoms of cancer were reported.
 Everybody will most likely handle it their own way – and that’s perfectly understandable.

-Thanks for reading
+thanks for reading

 I’m also active on Facebook.
-Like my page for even more news.